nicephil/places_api/README.md

     docker attach places_api            # from host shell, attach ctrl-p ctrl-q                       # from inside docker, detach
 ```
-- run gunicorn to serve the api:
+- run gunicorn inside docker to serve the api:
 ```shell
     gunicorn --reload --bind 0.0.0.0:80 src.server:api
 ```
 gunicorn don't support ``src/server:api``, has to use ``src.server:api`` if the module is not in current directory

+## Note
+On deployment, must add google API key into ``src/places.py`` to make it work